dclong/blog/misc/content/2019-05-11-tips-on-improving-spark-performance.markdown

 ## Joins

 1. Spark automatically decides which kind of joins (Broadcast Join, Sort Merge Join, Bucket Join) to perform.
     Generally speaking,
     you should not change the default threshold for deciding which join to use.

+2. Notice that BroadcastJoin only works for inner joins.
+    If you have a outer join,
+    BroadcastJoin won't happend even if you explicitly Broadcast a DataFrame.

 2. Do NOT split a medium sized table and boradcast each splitted part.
   Just let Spark pick the right join (which will be the Sort Merge Join) in this case.